loganpkg/spot/README.md

 region.
 It is cleared by editing commands, and navigational commands are used to change its coverage.

+The status bar displays `!` if the last command failed, followed by `*` if the buffer has been modified.
+The filename associated with the buffer is presented next, followed by the current row and column number in brackets.
+Finally, the hex value of the char under the cursor (which may be in the command line) is displayed.

+The command line is at the bottom of the window and is used for _two-step_ commands that require user input.
+Most single-step commands work inside the command line.

 The keybindings are listed below. `^a` means pressing `Ctrl` plus `a`.
 `LK` denotes the left key, and `RK` denotes the right key.